The Largest Known prime by Year: A Brief History

 |M74207281||22,338,618||2016||Intel I7-4790 CPU||Cooper, Woltman, Kurowski, Blosser, et al. [GIMPS, PrimeNet]|

-Curiously the prime M74207281 was detected by a machine months before a human noticed it--see the press releace for this prime.
+Curiously the prime M74207281 was detected by a machine months before a human noticed it--see the press release for this prime.

 When will we have a one billion digit prime?
 Good question!
 In the early days of the GIMPS search, my predictions were reasonable, but recently things have taken a turn (see the graph) that defies prediction using simple regressions and past history.
 My last prediction was way off!

 I am getting out of the time prediction business.
-Future predictions should be based not only on heuristics such as found on the page Where is the Next Mersenne?, but should also track the usage data for projects like GIMPS.
+So we will end with a linear graph and a gratuitous cubic below.
+Useful future predictions should be based not only on heuristics such as found on the page Where is the Next Mersenne?, but should also track the usage data for projects like GIMPS.
 It is the current participants, not the past, which will find the next prime.